Barcaaaa/UniDSeg/README.md

     --pselab \
     DATASET_TARGET.TEST "('train',)"
 ```
-Note that we use the last model at final steps to exclude supervision from the validation set by picking the best weights.
+Note that we use the last model at the final steps to exclude supervision from the validation set by picking the best weights.
 The pseudo labels and maximum probabilities are saved as ```.npy``` file.

 Please edit the ```pselab_paths``` in the config file, e.g. ```configs/nuscenes/a2d2_skitti/da_pl.yaml```, to match your path of the generated pseudo-labels.
 Then start the training.
 The pseudo-label refinement (discard less confident pseudo-labels) is done when the dataloader is initialized.